 We have only been provided with funding for working age customers, since the national scheme for pensioners already allows up to a 100% reduction based on the customer's circumstances.

-- Download the most recent Council Tax Reduction Policy for more information on the Council Tax Reduction scheme from 1 April 2021.
+- Download the current Council Tax Reduction Policy for 2022/2023 for more information on the Council Tax Reduction scheme from 1 April 2022.

 - Download previous Council Tax Reduction and Council Tax Support policy documents for more information on previous schemes and policies.